Skip to main content

 }

-2.2.
-Configuring Data Parsing
+Configure Data Parsing

-After successful connection testing, you can view the API's return structure.
-By using standard JSONPath rules to parse JSON, you can input result field paths (result field paths support JSON objects and arrays), and the system will automatically parse all key-value pairs (key/value) of objects under the 1-level hierarchy of the result field path and automatically display a checkbox list.
-If you need to further parse nested structures within them, you can refer to Using ETL to Parse JSON.
+After the connection test succeeds, you can view the API response structure.
+By using standard JSONPath rules to parse JSON, you can enter a result field path.
+The system automatically parses all key/value pairs of objects directly under the first level of that path.
+If you need to further parse nested structures, refer to Parse JSON with ETL.

-2.3.
-Data Connection and Update Methods
+Data Connection and Refresh Modes

-Guandata supports two data connection methods:
+Guandata BI supports two data connection modes:

-2. When the connection method is "Direct Connection", a reasonable cache validity period can be set for the Web Service dataset, and whether to support real-time card data can be selected.
+2. When the connection mode is Direct Connection, you can set a reasonable cache validity period for the Web Service dataset and choose whether to support real-time Card data.

-3. SOAP protocol is not supported.
+3. SOAP is not supported.

 8.png

-2.4.
-Confirming Dataset Information
+Confirm Dataset Information

-Specify the dataset name and storage location, click "Confirm New" to complete dataset creation.
+Specify the dataset name and storage location, then click Confirm Creation to complete dataset creation.

 9.png

-2.5.
-Dataset Model Structure Editing
+Edit the Dataset Model Structure

-After creating the Web Service dataset, click to enter the dataset details page, where you can see the dataset overview, related cards, and data security information.
-On the "Model Structure" page, click Edit in the upper right corner to modify and edit the dataset model structure.
-The content that can be modified includes:
+After creating the Web Service dataset, go to the dataset details page to view the overview, related Cards, and data security information.
+On the Model Structure page, click Edit in the upper-right corner to modify the dataset model structure.
+Editable items include:

 • Request method

-• Request address
+• Request URL

 • Result field path

-2.6.
-Dataset Update Settings
+Dataset Refresh Settings

-On the dataset details page, click "Data Update" to modify incremental update related configurations; at the same time, you can manually trigger dataset updates, including two methods: overwriting old data and appending new data.
-In addition, request parameters and request body also support custom modifications, and dynamic time macros are also supported.
+On the dataset details page, click Data Refresh to modify incremental refresh settings.
+You can also manually trigger a dataset refresh in two ways: overwrite old data or append new data.
+Request parameters and request body values can also be customized and support dynamic time macros.

-Global ParametersRequest parameters Request body Pre-operations
+Global ParametersRequest Parameters, Request Body, Pre-operations